Juan Martín del Potro: 2014–2015: Second wrist injury, two years away from tour

-2016: Comeback, Olympic Silver, Davis Cup champion
+2016: Comeback, Olympic silver, Davis Cup champion

-He played his first tournament since undergoing wrist surgery in the 2016 Delray Beach Open.
+He played his first tournament since undergoing surgery at the Delray Beach Open in mid February.
 In his first competitive match in almost a year, del Potro defeated Denis Kudla in two sets.
 He followed this up with a straight sets win over Australian John-Patrick Smith.
 He defeated Jérémy Chardy in two sets in the quarterfinal, reaching his first semifinal since 2014; which he lost to eventual champion Sam Querrey.
-He returned to Indian Wells, competing in the first round, winning against Tim Smyczek in two sets.
+At Indian Wells, he beat Tim Smyczek in two sets.
 He lost in the next round to Tomas Berdych in straight sets.
-His next tournament was the Miami Open.
-He won his first match against countryman Guido Pella in two sets.
-He was set to play Roger Federer for the first time in more than two years, but just hours before the match Federer withdrew due to a stomach virus.
-He then played lucky loser and countryman Horacio Zeballos and lost in straight sets.
-He then competed in his first clay-court tournament since 2013 at the BMW Open.
-He won his first clay-court match in three years against Dustin Brown, beating him in two sets.
+At Miami Open he beat Guido Pella in two sets and was set to play Roger Federer for the first time in more than two years, but just hours before the match Federer withdrew due to a stomach virus.
+Instead he played lucky loser and countryman Horacio Zeballos and lost in straight sets.

-In his second match of the tournament, he beat Jan-Lennard Struff in his first three-set match of the year.
-He then lost to Philipp Kohlschreiber in the quarterfinals in straight sets.
-The next tournament he entered was the 2016 Mutua Madrid Open.
-He had his best victory after coming back on the tour, defeating 14th seed Dominic Thiem in straight sets.
-He lost his next match to Jack Sock in two sets.
-He then competed at the 2016 MercedesCup.
-His first grass tournament since 2013 Wimbledon Championships.
-He started off against Grigor Dimitrov, winning in straight sets.
-He then saw off John Millman in two sets.
-He faced fourth seed Gilles Simon in the quarterfinal, emerging victorious in three sets.
-He then played seventh seed Philipp Kohlschreiber, who had defeated him earlier this year at the 2016 BMW Open, losing in straight sets.
+Del Potro then competed in his first clay-court tournament since 2013 at the BMW Open in Munich in late April.
+He beat Dustin Brown, in two sets and Jan-Lennard Struff in his first three-set match of the year but lost to Philipp Kohlschreiber in the quarterfinals in straight sets.
+At Madrid Open he had his best victory after coming back on the tour, defeating 14th seed Dominic Thiem in straight sets but lost his next match to Jack Sock in two sets.
+At Stuttgart Open, his first grass tournament since the 2013 Wimbledon Championships, he beat Grigor Dimitrov in straight sets, John Millman in two sets and Gilles Simon in three sets, before losing to Kohlschreiber in straight sets in the semis.

-He entered Wimbledon and was drawn against Frenchman Stephane Robert.
-He defeated Robert to set up a second-round match with fourth seed Stanislas Wawrinka, whom he defeated in four sets.
-Del Potro then lost in four sets against 32nd seed Lucas Pouille in the third round.
+At Wimbledon he beat Stephane Robert and Stanislas Wawrinka (in four sets).
+Del Potro then lost in an ill-tempered four-set match against 32nd seed Lucas Pouille in the third round.